Auriana/TWEB_Project1/README.md

 ## To do

-1. AN - the viewer have to be able to join the lecture via the password (+ confirmation with title of lecture under).
+1. DONE - the viewer have to be able to join the lecture via the password (+ confirmation with title of lecture under).

 2. fix and solve heroku problems.